 That’s good news for prevention research, but what about the psychological effect of knowing your brain is carrying a ticking protein time bomb?
-For seniors who are cognitively normal, a new study suggests finding out they have an elevated level of beta-amyloid, one of the proteins associated with Alzheimer’s, simply led to frustration and a desire to know more information.
+For older adults who are cognitively typical, a 2017 study suggests finding out they have an elevated level of beta-amyloid, one of the proteins associated with Alzheimer’s, simply led to frustration and a desire to know more information.
 Unfortunately, that’s information that researchers simply aren’t certain about right now.

 “What this is telling us is that, in the future, Alzheimer’s biomarkers will have to get more predictive, or we’ll simply have to educate people to cope with the uncertainty,” said Jason Karlawish, MD, co-director of the University of Pennsylvania Memory Center and senior author of the study.

 The study examined seniors who were already enrolled in an Alzheimer’s prevention study based on having higher levels of beta-amyloid.
 While most of them were aware of the basic science of elevated protein levels, they were frustrated with the lack of information.
 “My background is in a technical area, and I’m used to having facts and data,” said one 75-year-old man, according to a statement released by the university.